 Contributions to a child's Coverdell ESA aren't allowed after the child turns 18 (except for special needs children).
 Money in a Coverdell ESA must also be distributed within 30 days after the child turns 30 (again, except for special needs children).

 American Opportunity Tax Credit

 The American Opportunity tax credit is one of two credits available to people who are taking college courses now.
 However, it's only available for expenses incurred by students who are in their first four years of undergraduate study.
-So, if you've already claimed this credit (or the former Hope credit) for more than four years, you're no longer eligible.
-The student must also attend college at least half-time for an academic period that began in the tax year for which the credit is claimed.
-He or she must be also be pursuing a program leading to a degree or other recognized education credential.
+So, if you've already claimed this credit for more than four years, you're no longer eligible.
+You must also attend college at least half-time for an academic period that began in the tax year for which the credit is claimed.
+In addition, you must also be pursuing a program leading to a degree or other recognized education credential.
 If you have a felony drug conviction at the end of the tax year, then you can't claim the credit.

 (Warning: If you claim the American Opportunity credit even though you're not eligible, you'll be banned from claiming it again for two years in the case of reckless or intentional disregard of the rules, or 10 years in the case of fraud.)

 For purposes of the American Opportunity credit, qualified expenses include tuition and certain related expenses required for enrollment or attendance at the student's college (e.g., necessary fees, books, supplies, and equipment).
 Expenses that don't count include amounts paid for insurance; medical expenses (including student health fees); room and board; transportation; or similar personal, living or family expenses.
 This is true even if payment is a condition of enrollment or attendance.
 You also can't claim the credit for expenses for any class that involves sports, games, or hobbies, or any noncredit course, unless the course is part of the student's degree program.